The importance of stoma care

 There are three types of stoma

+A temporary stoma will later be reversed, allowing normal function of the bowel.
 The three types of stoma, the urostomy, colostomy and ileostomy.
-They can be permanent or temporary.

 A surgical incision is made in the abdominal wall and the bowel pulled through.
 A stoma can be an ‘end’ or a ‘loop’ stoma.